ApiLogicServer/Docs/docs/DevOps-Docker.md

 &nbsp;

-### Open the created Project in VSCode
+### 3. Customize project

-Once the project is created, open it in VSCode on your local host:
+Once the project is created, open it in VSCode:

 1. Open Folder `ApiLogicServer/ApiLogicProject` in VSCode
    * Accept option to "Reopen in Container"